Untitled-WOW/AscensionChat/README.md

 ## Run

-1. Download the latest ready-made binary from GitHub releases: <https://github.com/NotYourAverageGamer/AscensionChat/releases/latest>
+1. Download the [**latest**](https://github.com/NotYourAverageGamer/AscensionChat/releases/latest) ready-made binary from the GitHub [releases](https://github.com/NotYourAverageGamer/AscensionChat/releases)

    - **Make sure you have a Java Runtime Environment (JRE) 1.8 or higher installed on your system!**